-- I am a student with EU status and would like to know whether I am eligible to be assessed for a tuition fee reduction/bursary?
+- I am a student with EU status and would like to know whether I am eligible to be assessed for a tuition fee reduction and/or a bursary?

-- I am an international student and would like to know whether I am eligible to be assessed for a tuition fee reduction/bursary?
+- I am an international student and would like to know whether I am eligible to be assessed for a tuition fee reduction and/or a bursary?

 Unfortunately students with overseas fee status are not eligible to be assessed for a tuition fee reduction and/or bursary.

 - I would like to know what support is available to me; however I am unsure of my fee status.
 Can you advise?